DLP-LoRA: Efficient Task-Specific LoRA Fusion with a Dynamic, Lightweight Plugin for Large Language Models: Discussion

-By avoiding inefficient and repetitive token-level LoRA classification, our method fully leverages PyTorch's General Matrix Multiplication (GEMM) operations for parallel multi-LoRA acceleration.
+\paragraph{Inference Time of Multi-LoRA Loading at Scale} Table~\ref{table:all_baseline} shows the superior performance of our DLP-LoRA compared to other LoRA baselines across 26 tasks.
+It is also important to demonstrate whether the inference time is practical when more LoRAs are required in real-world settings.
 We conducted an ablation study to assess how the inference time scales with the increasing number of LoRAs, using the LLaMA-3 8B backbone as a reference.
-As illustrated in Table~\ref{tab:ablation_lora}, even as the number of LoRAs increases, the inference time ratio remains within 2x of the baseline LLaMA-3 8B model.
+As illustrated in Table~\ref{tab:ablation_lora}, even as the number of LoRAs increases to 100, the inference time ratio of DLP-LoRA remains within 2x using the LLaMA-3 8B model.
 Additionally, the combined parameters of all LoRAs constitute less than 0.1\% of the 8B parameters in the LLaMA-3 backbone.
-These results demonstrate that our approach scales efficiently with the number of LoRAs without incurring significant computational overhead, maintaining practical inference times even at scale.
+With our DLP plugin method, switching to a different LoRA requires only retraining a small 5M mini-MLP, resulting in minimal computational overhead.
+However, MeteoRA needs to further insert and fine-tune the whole seven trainable gating networks per layer for all introduced new LoRAs, which significantly increases the number of new parameters and computational resources.
+In contrast, DLP-LoRA only adjusts the final linear layer of mini-MLP, which keeps the total increase to around 5M parameters.
+This suggests that LoRA fine-tuning can enable LLMs to enhance their capabilities across various domains simultaneously when equipped with sufficient LoRAs.
+In summary, these results in Table~\ref{tab:ablation_lora} demonstrate that our approach scales efficiently with the number of LoRAs without incurring significant computational overhead, maintaining practical inference times even at scale.